aidensSandbox/home-assistant-awair-local-polling-configuration/README.md

 3. Preferably switch that devices IP address to a static one from your router's home page/settings
 4. Copy the configurations in this repo into your configuration.yaml file on your Home Assistant

 bpowers made a [built-in version of this] (https://github.com/home-assistant/core/pull/39538) that would come ready made in hass.io.
-It serves the same purpose and it would be readily available in Hassio once they approve of his code.
+It serves the same purpose and it would be readily available in Hassio once they approve of their code.